Women’s sexual health – libido is a Latin word that simply means desire, lust and sex drive.

 Progesterone is produced by the female body at ovulation.

 And womens sex health issues are specifically related to the menstrual cycle.
 Driven by progesterone and estrogen production, normal women’s sexual health involves a feeling in the woman that she wants to have sexual relations at a time when it’s most likely to result in pregnancy.

-So - if you have lower levels of progesterone in your body, it stands to reason that you will have less feelings of well-being nor desire.
-Womens sexual health declines.
+So – if you have lower levels of progesterone in your body, it stands to reason that you will have less feelings of well-being or desire.
+Women’s sexual health declines.

 The levels of testosterone decline as we get older, but this hormone declines the most at menopause.
 Normally women make only about one tenth the amount of testosterone that men do.

 In many cases, low sex drive can be caused by thyroid deficiency and estrogen dominance (which means you need to increase your progesterone levels in the body by using natural progesterone supplementation).

 Progesterone levels greatly decrease to nearly zero by the time menopause fully arrives.
 Estrogen only falls 40 to 60 percent.
 That means hormone levels are decreasing from about age 35 on up.

 Just to be clear, estrogen and progesterone balance AND oppose each other!
 EACH of these hormones has a role to play in everyday life.
 But to have one WITHOUT the other to “balance” it – or to “oppose” it – is to invite trouble.